rekmus/silgy/README.md

 It can act as:

-* a static web server
+* a static web server;
-* a standalone, self-contained, single-process web application
+* a standalone, self-contained, single-process web application;
-* a standalone, multi-process web application, connected and load-balanced via standard POSIX queues
+* a standalone, multi-process web application, connected and load-balanced via standard POSIX queues;
-* a fast HTTP servlet/microservice that makes up a building block of the more complex architecture
+* a fast HTTP servlet/microservice that makes up a building block of the more complex architecture.

 ## Why bother?